Egida/go-ddos-tools/docs/README.md

 **Start here if you want to:** Learn how to configure and use proxies

+### TOOLS.md
+Interactive tools documentation:
+- All 7 interactive tools (DSTAT, CHECK, INFO, TSSRV, PING, CFIP, DNS)
+- Detailed usage guide for each tool
+- Features and capabilities
+- Platform-specific features
+- Example outputs and use cases
+- Troubleshooting and best practices
+- Integration with attack tools
+- Security considerations

+**Start here if you want to:** Learn about the interactive diagnostic and reconnaissance tools

 ### CROSS-PLATFORM.md
 Cross-platform usage guide:
 - Platform support (Linux, macOS, Windows)